Osvaldo Valenti: The Second World War

-Valenti and Ferida then moved to Bologna.
-In April 1944, Osvaldo joined, with the rank of lieutenant, the Decima Flottiglia MAS, an elite commando unit led by Junio Valerio Borghese.
-The couple then moved to Milan.
-During the liberation of the city on 25 April 1945, they were arrested by members of the Italian Resistance and shot five days later without trial.
+In April 1944, Valenti joined, with the rank of lieutenant, the Decima Flottiglia MAS, an elite commando unit led by Junio Valerio Borghese.
+He moved to Milan with Ferida and became a liaison officer for the Kriegsmarine Command in Italy.
+In May 1944, Valenti joined the Battaglione 'Vega', a branch of the National Republican Navy's Intelligence Service.
+His knowledge of German and French made him a valuable asset in intelligence operations.
+Valenti participated in several covert missions to Switzerland on behalf of the Decima Flottiglia MAS.
+During the liberation of Milan on 25 April 1945, Valenti and Ferida were arrested by members of the Italian Resistance and shot five days later without trial.
 When they were executed, Ferida was expecting another child.
 They are buried in the Cimitero Maggiore di Milano.